-- Prepare and adopt an annual Statement of Intent (SOI). - Submit a six-monthly report on their financial and operational affairs within two months of the end of the first half of each financial year. - Provide annual reports and audited financial statements within three months of the end of each financial year.
+- Prepare and adopt an annual Statement of Intent (SOI). - Submit six-monthly reports on their financial and operational affairs within two months of the end of the first half of each financial year. - Provide annual reports and audited financial statements within three months of the end of each financial year.